MicrosoftDocs/dynamics365smb-docs/financials/finance-setup-vat.md

 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: app, add-in, manifest, customize ms.date: 04/20/2017
+ms.search.keywords: VAT, posting, tax, value added tax ms.date: 04/20/2017
 ms.author: bholtorf

 ---

-# Setting Up Value Added Tax Calculations
+# Setting up [!INCLUDE[d365fin_long](includes/d365fin_long_md.md)] to Calculate and Post Value Added Tax
 Consumers and businesses pay value added tax (VAT) when they purchase goods or services.
 The amount of VAT to pay can vary, depending on several factors.
-In Financials, you set up VAT to specify the rates to use to calculate tax amounts based on the following:
+In [!INCLUDE[d365fin](includes/d365fin_md.md)], you set up VAT to specify the rates to use to calculate tax amounts based on the following:

 * Who you sell to
 * Who you buy from
 * What you sell
 * What you buy

 You can set up VAT calculations manually, but that can be tricky and time consuming.
-To make it easy, we've provided an assisted setup guide named VAT Setup that will help you with the steps.
+To make it easy, we've provided an assisted setup guide named **VAT Setup** that will help you with the steps.
 We recommend that you use the assisted setup guide to set up VAT.

 **Note**: You can use the guide only if you've created a My Company, and have not posted transactions that include VAT.
 Otherwise, it would be very easy to use different VAT rates by mistake, and make VAT-related reports inaccurate.